 Hidden Ending Explained: The Darker Side Of Human Nature

-Before "Stranger Things," the Duffer Brothers released their first feature film "Hidden" in 2015.
+Before "Stranger Things," which (as of publication) we've been waiting on with bated breath to see how it all ends since 2022 and will finally wrap up for season 5 in 2025, the Duffer Brothers released their first feature film, "Hidden," in 2015.
 Part character-driven drama and part apocalyptic thriller, "Hidden" is a gripping exercise in suspenseful and economical filmmaking.
 The film mostly takes place in a fallout shelter where a couple, Ray and Claire (Alexander Skarsgård and Andrea Riseborough), and their young daughter, Zoe (Emily Alyn Lind), wander in darkness and scrounge dwindling canned goods.
 They are hiding from a sinister outside presence called the "Breathers."
-The Duffer Brothers use tight framing and dim lighting to immerse the audience in the characters' claustrophobia and fear.

 What you need to remember about Hidden

 Ray, Claire, and Zoe mark the 301st day they've been underground.
 While Zoe is frustrated by their clandestine lifestyle, Ray serves as a beacon of hope, often lifting her spirits by playing an imaginative game where she closes her eyes and revisits memories from her past life.
-Zoe's serene recollections tie into the rigid set of rules she must follow in order to maintain emotional stability.
+Zoe's serene recollections tie into the rigid set of rules she must follow to maintain emotional stability.
 The family constantly reminds one another not to become too anxious, fearful, angry, or other distressing emotions.
 This concept of inner peace holds significant importance in the ending.
 Zoe is also forbidden from leaving the shelter via the top hatch, firmly held in place by chains that Zoe and her father carefully inspect to make sure that it "holds fast."
 However, the hatch is not as strong as they believe it is.

 The Duffer Brothers skillfully build apprehension and intrigue by gradually interweaving flashbacks into the present-day scenes.
-We discover that in the midst of a deadly outbreak in their hometown, the family attempted to escape via the highway but encountered a CDC-enforced quarantine.
+We discover that amid a deadly outbreak in their hometown, the family attempted to escape via the highway but encountered a CDC-enforced quarantine.
 When they attempt to return home, they witness military fighter jets incinerating Kingsville, effectively wiping out everyone and everything they know and love.
 Claire remembers the fallout shelter near Zoe's school and leads her family there, becoming what they believe to be the only survivors of a vicious, intentional attack.

 The intense climax begins with a small rat that infiltrates what's left of their canned food.
 After Claire violently kills the poor creature, a lamp tips over and catches fire.
-Through the small air duct that the rat used as an entryway, the rising smoke exposes the family's presence to the Breathers.
+Through the small air duct that the rat used as an entryway, the rising smoke exposes the family's presence to the deadly Breathers.

 What happened at the end of Hidden?

-Claire and Zoe run from an oncoming helicopter and, much to their surprise, come across Zoe's friend Joey.
+Then, Claire and Zoe run from an oncoming helicopter and, much to their surprise, come across Zoe's friend Joey.
 Joey leads them to a group of infected survivors who live underground.
 Before they enter their new home, Zoe remarks that it is now day 302.
 "Not days," Claire replies, implying that every morning is a small miracle — Ray's hopeful statement earlier in the film.

 What the ending of Hidden means